Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 #### XML

-When serialising custom log types into XML the default root element is `<root>`, this can be customised via `-XmlRootName`.
+When serialising custom Log Types into XML the default root element is `<root>`, this can be customised via `-XmlRootName`.

 ## Log Format

-Log types support the following formats, which can be supplied using the `-LogFormat` parameter:
+Log Types support the following formats, which can be supplied using the `-LogFormat` parameter:

 * None (default)
 * Syslog

 ### None

 When None is specified, then no formatting is performed on the log item.
-Whatever resultant data was returned from the log type's `-ScriptBlock`, and optionally supplied to any serialisation, will remain as is.
+Whatever resultant data was returned from the Log Type's `-ScriptBlock`, and optionally supplied to any serialisation, will remain as is.

 ### Syslog